yokolet/tranquil-beach/other/reverse_integer.md

 Save sign and iterate from the left (ones place) to right.
 The given integer modulo 10 is added up to the `result * 10`, while a quotient goes to the next round.

-In the end, the result should be checked whether it is overflowed or not.
+In the end, the result should be checked whether it overflows or not.
+Python and Ruby don't overflow, but some other languages do.
+Since it is a requirment of the problem, overflow check is added.

 #### Solution
 - Python